TastyTales/tastytales.github.io/README.md

 TO DO LIST:
 - Adding an Unwilling Predator Test

+- Create an Observer test : Need some more time for research, but this could be feasible?

 - Creating 'Master Tests' that combine both for Predators and Prey and add a new Unwilling/Willing stat.

 - Dare I say it, making a disgustingly long 160 question "Switch Test"?